ssjaryan/DS210-Final-Project/README.md

 # Actors and Movies Graph Analysis - A Personal Project

+## Why This Project
+This project was undertaken to explore the use of graph data structures in analyzing relationships between actors and movies.
+The graph data structure is a powerful tool for modeling relationships between objects, and this project provided an opportunity to apply graph analysis techniques to a real-world problem.
+Additionally, the project provided an opportunity to explore different graph algorithms and understand their applications in real-world scenarios.

+## Dataset
+The dataset used in this project consists of a list of actors and movies they have appeared in.
+The data was obtained from a file and was used to construct a graph of the relationships between actors and movies.
+The dataset was chosen as it provided a good starting point for analyzing relationships between actors and movies.

 ## Overview
 This project explores the use of graph data structures in analyzing relationships between actors and movies they have appeared in.
 The program has two Implementations: `main.rs` and `extra_fn.rs`.